Why You Should Use A Facial Scrub…

-Using a face scrub or natural exfoliants is not being pretentious - it is a necessary step to a man’s skin care.
+Using a face scrub or natural exfoliants is not being pretentious - it is a necessary step to skin care.
 Here’s why:

 Every two weeks or so, the skin builds new skin cells.
 Unlike the rest of the body, the face isn’t too adept at shedding the dead cells.
 Over time, these dead cells build up, clog pores and make the face look dull. good face scrub or any other exfoliating agent sloughs off these useless dead skin cells, dirt, and grime to give way to a polished and chiseled face and no more pimples.

 A tie with a dotted pattern looks good but a nose dotted with blackheads doesn’t.
 Washing is not the trick.
 Even a superior facewash will have trouble eliminating them because blackheads aren’t just dead skin cells or impurities.
 They are a mix of bacteria, dirt, and wax.
-You can diligently wash the face twice a day and still have the bane of men’s grooming sitting squarely on your skin.
+You can diligently wash the face twice a day and still have the impurities on your skin.
 Scrubs are one of the rare products scientifically engineered to break down blackheads.

 In, a face scrub purifies the face of impurities, speeds the natural process of removing dead skin and makes the skin look youthful without fine lines and giving smoother skin.
 Though, that’s not the end of face scrubs.
 Remember they are exfoliants. if you scrub too often or too hard, you might end up with rashes and skin irritation.